kanggun-ucsd/LeagueOfLegends/README.md

 ## Assessment of Missingness

+### NMAR Analysis

 If we examine the csv file, I believe that the columns such as doublekills, tripleskills, quadrakills, and pentakills is NMAR.
 While some people recorded those unoccurred events as zero, I believe that they also recorded nothing (missing value) for when the event did not occur.
 The total number of doublekills, tripleskills, quadrakills, and pentakills per team (no need for player), can help us get an explaination.
 This will make it MAR if no occurrence is the reason for missing value.

+### Missingness Dependency

+**Because my cleaned data does not any missing value, I will be picking 'teamname' column for this section of the project.**

+**Comparing null and non-null 'teamname' distrubution for 'league'**

 <iframe src="assets/league by missingness of teamname" width=500 height=400 frameBorder=0></iframe>

+Based on this this figure, 'league by missingness of teamname', we can see that there is one league that has team name missing.
+Let us try to a simulation with 500 repetition by shuffling the 'league' column to make sure determine if it is significant.
+We will compute the TVD for each shuffle than compare it to the observed TVD.

 <iframe src="assets/empirical distrubution of the tvd1" width=500 height=400 frameBorder=0></iframe>

+With the observed_tvd of 0.48543650315375036, the p-value is 0.0.
+So we can reject the null hypothesis, meaning that columns 'teamname' is MAR dependent on column 'league'.

+**Comparing null and non-null 'teamname' distrubution for 'result'**

 <iframe src="assets/league by missingness of teamname" width=500 height=400 frameBorder=0></iframe>

+Unlike the previous column's distrubution against 'teamname' missingness, we can't get any idea of what is happenning just by looking at this graph.
+However, once again let us do a simulation with 500 repetition.
+We will be shuffling the 'result' columns, compute the TVDs of each shuffles, then compare it to the observed TVD.

 <iframe src="assets/empirical distrubution of the tvd2" width=500 height=400 frameBorder=0></iframe>

+The observed_tvd of these two columns is 0.055495292809984886, with the p-value is 0.592.
+We failed to reject the null, which means that the column 'teamname' does not depend on the column 'result'.

 ---